 Output

-Why we should not print large arrays in the console?
+Why shouldn’t we print large arrays to the console?

-Printing extremely large arrays to the console makes it very difficult to read, and it can cause performance issues by consuming more memory and hanging your system.
+Printing extremely large arrays to the console can be very difficult to read, and it may cause performance issues by consuming excessive memory and potentially causing your system to hang.

-The better way to print out a large array is to summarize the data meaningfully or use more specialized tools.
+A more effective way to print out a large array is to summarize the data meaningfully or utilize more specialized tools.
 Only if there is an absolute requirement for this type of operation should you do it.